multiversx/mx-docs/docs/wallet/web-wallet.md

 ![img](/wallet/web-wallet/guardian_change4.png)

 :::note
 The above described process will need 20 epochs for your Guardian to become active.
-If you did not loose access to the authenticator app there is no reason why you should proceed this way.
+If you did not lose access to the authenticator app there is no reason why you should proceed this way.
 If you will have a pending guardian for 20 epochs which was not registered by you it means that your account has been compromised and you must move your funds to a safe account.
 :::

 It is important to be aware of certain indicators that indicate the necessity of changing your guardian.
 One such indicator is the presence of a red shield and frame, as depicted in the image below.
 This visual cue serves as a signal that prompts you to take action and investigate the situation of your account.